THE SUNDERLAND SITE - PAGE 095

 Does anybody have the knowledge to expand upon the above & provide names, dates and locations of each of the shipbuilders named Watson?
 In this page, Terry (Whalebone?) advises that the W. Watson yard only built 40 ships from 1865 to 1874.
 Thanks Terry!
-28 vessels still to list in Aug.
-2012!
+25 vessels still to be listed.
 Additional info probably will not come from the WWW because data from that source seems to be most limited.

 Does the last name in the heading relate?
 I see in that regard that Stan Mapstone advises us that there were nine 'Robson' Shipyards on the Wear, as follows, placed in time sequence.
 One of them may relate to the Watson family.
 But maybe all of the names should be moved to a new 'Robson' section?
 The T. Robson may be 'Thomas Robson'.